ongres/stackgres/doc/content/en/01-introduction/04-components-of-the-stack/_index.md

 * [Stolon](https://github.com/sorintlab/stolon)

 Patroni is the HA solution chosen for StackGres.
-It is a well proved solution that relies on distributed consensus algorithms in order to provide a consistent mechanism for master election.
+It is a well proved solution that relies on distributed consensus algorithms in order to provide a consistent mechanism for primary election.
 In particular it is able to use the same distributed consensus algorithm used by Kubernetes so that it does not requires installation of other services.

 ## Backup and disaster recovery